phpro/soap-client/UPGRADING.md

 # V1 to V2

 V1 has been around for quite some time.
-We decided to move the [low-level SOAP core to a separate organisation](https://github.com/php-soap/).
+Since the low-level SOAP parts became very stable and trustworthy, We decided to move them [to a separate organisation](https://github.com/php-soap/).
-This will make both this soap-client and the more low-level SOAP things easier to change.
+This will make it easier to make changes in both this soap-client and the more low-level SOAP parts.
+An additional benefit is that the robust SOAP fundamentals can be used by other SOAP clients as well.
+We hope this will lead to an even more stable SOAP core.

-The focus of this package is the generation of code so that you can easily interact with your SOAP service.
+The focus of this package shifted to the generation of SOAP client code.
+This is the part that makes it easy to interact with your SOAP service.
 We decided to make it more opinionated, so that you have to deal with less strange SOAP related bugs than before.

-By moving the low-level SOAP stuff out, we can now focus on improving metadata collection, which will results in better generated classes.
+By moving the low-level SOAP stuff out, we can now focus on improving WSDL metadata collection, which will results in more strictly typed generated code.
+You can expect this to come in one of the next releases.

 ## Prerequisites

-If your application does not contain a PSR-18 client, you'll need to choosing what HTTP client you want to use.
+If your application does not contain a PSR-18 client, you'll have to choose which HTTP client you want to use.
 This package expects some PSR implementations to be present in order to be installed:

 * PSR-7: `psr/http-message-implementation` like `nyholm/psr7` or `guzzlehttp/psr7`
 * PSR-17: `psr/http-factory-implementation` like `nyholm/psr7` or `guzzlehttp/psr7`